usc-isi-i2/kgtk/docs/analysis/reachable_nodes.md

 - `--input-mode=NONE`
 - `--rootfilecolumn COLUMN_NAME`

-Here is another option:  if the argument to `--rootfilecolumn` is an integer, then it is treated as a 0's-origin index into the root file's columns (e.g., the first column is nomber 0, the second column is number 1m etc.)
+If the argument to `--rootfilecolumn` is an integer, then it is treated as a 0's-origin index into the root file's columns (e.g., the first column is nomber 0, the second column is number 1m etc.)

+### Root Nodes on the Command Line

 The set of root nodes can also be specified on the command line, using the following command option:
 - `--root ROOT [ROOT ...]`